 There are plenty of other causes of brain injuries, including blasts in war zones and intentional self-harm.

 There are various cognitive, physical and emotional signs of a TBI, such as:

 - Persistent and worsening headaches

 Some TBI symptoms are present immediately, while others may not be noticeable until days or weeks later.

 Can I bring a legal claim because of my TBI?

 If you have a brain injury, you may be able to receive compensation for your medical bills, lost wages and emotional suffering.
-Depending on the cause of the injury, you may be able to file a personal injury, premises liability or medical malpractice lawsuit.
+Depending on the cause of the injury, you may be able to file a personal injury or medical malpractice lawsuit.